woodenphone/UrlSort/ReadMe.txt

 To Use:
 If first use run script to setup files.

-Place urls to sort in "paste_here.txt"
-Run script again to sort.
+Place urls to sort in text files in the folder "to_sort" Run script again to sort.
 Output will be placed in subdirs "output" and "parsed_output"